nbrest/kamehouse/kamehouse-mobile/README.md

 ## Run in a local browser

-- Test in a local browser
+- Test in a local browser (recommended)

 ```sh
 cd kamehouse-mobile